SunDevilRocketry/Liquid-Engine-Controller/README.md

  consisting of an ignition e-match and two continuity wires.
-The board supplies 2A to the ignition e-match using a power MOSFET, and the continuity wires provide feedback to the controller on the status of the solid propellant slug and main propellant ignition statues.
+The board supplies 2A to the ignition e-match using a power MOSFET, and the continuity wires provide feedback to the controller on the status of the solid propellant slug and main propellant ignition statuses.
 Additionally, the board includes a reset button and several LEDs for visual indication of the power and firmware status of the controller. </p>